 Our selection of kiln-safe Lab Gemstones are perfect for metal clay jewelry.
 Browse through all of our top quality Lab Gemstones and select among stones such as Citrine, Golden Topaz, Opal, Ruby Dark, Ruby Light, Sapphire and more.
-Our Lab Created Gemstones are affordable and safe to fire in metal clay of all kinds.
+Most of our Lab Created Gemstones are affordable and safe to fire in metal clay of all kinds.

 For firing temperature and time on all gemstones, refer to our Gemstone Firing Guide: